 Dives between 10 meters and 30 meters were labelled as “medium”.
 If a dive was > 30 m and < 50 m, the HHMM model assigned the depth category without explicitly definition as either medium or deep.
 The 10 m threshold was determined via visual inspection, and the 30m threshold was determined because previous studies have concluded that foraging does not occur at depths shallower than 30 meters (Wright et al., 2017).

 Dives > 50 meters were labelled as “deep”.
 This threshold was determined via visual inspection of dive depths.
 In addition, it is also rare for any behaviour besides foraging to occur deeper than 50 meters (Wright et al., 2017), and deep dives were associated with foraging in this model.

 Separate HHMMs were fit for the male and female killer whales.
-All HHMM analyses were done using the momentuHHMM package in R (McClintock and Michelot, 2018).
-Maximum dive depth, dive duration, and post-dive surface intervals are inputs used to fit the HHMM.
-Consequently, the HHMM was not used to predict dive characteristics per behavioural state.
+All HHMM analyses were done using the momentuHMM package in R (McClintock and Michelot, 2018).
 We found that the model produced biologically meaningful results, and we validated the accuracy of the model using cross validation.
-Future studies may choose to use truncated gamma distributions to model maximum depth and post-dive surface intervals.
-However, truncated gamma distributions were not accessible in the momentuHHMM package (McClintock and Michelot, 2018).
+Future studies may incorporate the dive type thresholds above by using truncated gamma distributions to model maximum depth and post-dive surface intervals.
+However, truncated gamma distributions were not accessible in the momentuHMM package (McClintock and Michelot, 2018).

 Fig S1.
 Histogram of maximum dive depth categories.
 Behavioural state labels were determined using the maximum dive depth and post-dive surface interval duration according to the following criteria.
 The x-axis is on a log scale with X m binwidths .